Friday, 24, Apr, 2026

 Headnote :

-The employees of the appellant Bank commenced pen-down strikes, which were followed by a general strike, pending arbitration of an industrial dispute between them.
-The Government of India intervened and as the result of an agreement that followed the Bank reinstated all the employees except 150, aga...
+The employees of the appellant Bank initiated pen-down strikes, which escalated into a general strike, while awaiting arbitration for an industrial dispute.
+The Government of India intervened, leading to an agreement where the Bank reinstated all employees except for 150, against whom it had specifi...

 Download the LatestLaws.com Mobile App